bsc-performance-tools/basicanalysis/INSTALL.md

-# Installation Instructions
+# Installation

 There is no installation required.
 Just copy the content of this folder to your preferred location and add the directory to the PATH environment variable.

 ## Prerequisites

-This script relies on *paramedir* and *Dimemas* being installed and available through the PATH environment variable.
+Basicanalysis requires Python 3 and relies on *paramedir* and *Dimemas* being installed and available through the PATH environment variable.

 * *paramedir* available at https://tools.bsc.es/paraver